-The influence of 17 parameters on oxygen concentrations are evaluated in this study (Tab.
-1).
+The influence of 17 parameters on oxygen concentrations is evaluated in this study (Table 1).
 Various types of parameters are identified: two physical parameters that account for O_2 re-aeration; seven bacterial parameters that account for bacteria growth, mortality, and respiration; three OM degradation parameters; and five OM partitioning parameters (Fig. 1).

-- 105 Before proceeding to a SA, it is necessary to specify the range of variation of each parameter according to a a prior distribution based on former knowledge.
+Before proceeding to a SA, it is necessary to specify the range of variation of each parameter according to an a priori distribution based on former knowledge.
 Those distributions are assumed to be uniform within a range, whose definition relies on a literature review.
-The range of variation of the partitioning and degradation parameters (Tab.
-1) is selected based on a detailed bibliographical review (Hasanyar et al., 2020, 2021; Wang et al., 2018).
-Table 1 also includes the range of variation of TOC, which represents the total organic matter input in the model due to the boundary conditions and varies from 1 to 10 mgC L-1 - 110 under low flow (Hasanyar et al., 2020).
+The range of variation of the partitioning and degradation parameters (Table 1) is selected based on a detailed bibliographical review (Hasanyar et al., 2020, 2023a; Wang et al., 2018).
+Table 1 also includes the range of variation of TOC, which represents the total organic matter input in the model due to the boundary conditions and varies from 1 to 10 mgC L^{-1} under low flow (Hasanyar et al., 2020).